alcomposer/plugdata_wiki_wip/UI-Overview.md

 There is a universal control mode, shown as an eye icon.
 This allows you to turn on that item regardless of which mode the canvas is in.

-[!NOTE] The eye icon is able to be toggled **on** in the bottom menu (between Zoom to fit all, and Snapping options. [!IMPORTANT] Turning **on/off** the eye icon will override any other mode displays.
+:note: The eye icon is able to be toggled **on** in the bottom menu (between Zoom to fit all, and Snapping options. :important: Turning **on/off** the eye icon will override any other mode displays.
 Even if it is on for Edit & Run mode, if the eye icon is selected for that item, turning it off in the bottom menu will disable it.

 ### 15) Canvas object snapping menu:

 ![snapping menu](screenshots/snapping_menu.png)

+This menu controls the way objects on the canvas snap to each other.
+The user can select from snapping to **Edges** or **Centers** of other objects on the canvas.

+The option **Grid** allows the objects to snap to the canvas grid.
+The resolution of the canvas grid can also be changed from 5-30 pixels.
+Changing this value will also update the grid on the canvas, to reflect the size of the grid. :note: this setting will change the resolution of all open patches.